 Private medical insurance comes with various benefits, some of which will be unique to your policy and provider, with others being more broadly applicable to everyone.
 Here are what we consider the main benefits for a self-employed individual:

 What is and isn't covered by your health insurance will depend on your medical history and the policy options you have chosen.
 Broadly speaking, though, you can expect any policy to cover the treatment costs relating to acute conditions where an overnight stay in hospital is required.
-Chronic conditions (those which cannot be cured) aren't usually covered, and outpatient treatment (those which don't need an overnight stay) will only be included in more comprehensive policies.
+Chronic conditions (those which cannot be cured) aren't usually covered, and out-patient treatment (those which don't need an overnight stay) will only be included in more comprehensive policies.

 While each policy and its owner will differ, and so will the associated exclusions, there are several things which we would expect most policies to exclude by default: